LassoSoft/LassoGuide/lasso_guide_source/operations/regular-expressions.rst

       -ignoreCase::boolean= ?\
    )

    The `regexp` creator method creates a reusable regular expression.
-The `regexp` type must be initialized with a string regular expression pattern as either the first parameter or as the argument of a ``-find`` keyword parameter.
+A `regexp` object must be initialized with a string regular expression pattern as either the first parameter or as the argument of a ``-find`` keyword parameter.
 The type will also store a replacement pattern, and input string passed as either the second and third parameters or specified with the